miherna2-te/ThousandEyes/API/AGENT_TO_TESTS_DETAILS_LIST/README.md

 ![CSV](csv_det.png)

 ## BDB Version
-If you prefer to conduct the test online without installing and library, you can execute this report using the [BDB Version - te_agent_test_details_list](https://scripts.cisco.com/ui/use/te_agent_test_details_list).
+If you prefer to conduct the test online without installing any library, you can execute this report using the [BDB Version - te_agent_test_details_list](https://scripts.cisco.com/ui/use/te_agent_test_details_list).
 This option is only available internally (Cisco's employees).

 Regards